mate-academy/layout_product-cards/checklist.md

 - don't add border to the button on hover.
 Add it to initial button state and make `transparent`
 - are you sure you've polished your code? :)
 - BEM block should't have outer styles(like margin)
+- stars should be the same as in [Stars task](https://github.com/mate-academy/layout_stars)